KolFoxy/AncestorBotPHP/farmstead_readme.md

 |  !f |
 |  !df |
 |  !dfight |

+Option: typing ``!f [CLASS_NAME]``(no brackets, use underscores instead of spaces) will start game with a specified class, instead of randomly selecting one.

 >###### Note:
 >All of the commands above provide identical function, since they are just aliases for the single *Fight* command.